Learning Theories: Behaviourism, Cognitivism, Constructivism

 They allow students to establish their reality and process based on past experiences.
 This is important for enabling students to bring their knowledge and use it in their future learning practices.
 Inquiry-based learning approaches align well with constructivist principles, encouraging students to ask questions and construct their own understanding.

-These are the moments in which someone feels that all of their demands have been fulfilled and that they are the most favorable version of themselves.
+These are the moments in which someone feels that all of their demands have been fulfilled and that they are the most favourable version of themselves.
 All are willing to accomplish this, and learning environments may either help meet needs or move away from fulfilling needs.

 George Siemens first wrote the article that led to this theory.
 The idea helps us think about knowledge as a connected network of ideas that lives beyond the immediate classroom.